3 Industries with the Most Edge Computing Use Cases in 2020

 - Telecoms can either become edge computing enablers, supporting such deployments with 5G connectivity.
 Or they can embrace the role of content providers/aggregators and distribute AR/VR content to the subscribers.

-Case in point: Ericsson recently joined forces with Qualcomm Technologies and NVIDIA to bring a .
+Case in point: Ericsson recently joined forces with Qualcomm Technologies and NVIDIA to bring a new VR solution to the market.
 It includes three key components:

 - A head-mounted device, equipped with Qualcomm® Snapdragon™ XR2 5G reference design that enables boundless XR over 5G.

 - RTX graphics processing unit (GPU) from NVIDIA, plus CloudXR and GPU virtualization software to support streaming.